WRITING TAUGHT ME ABOUT WHAT IT TAKES TO WORK OUT. WORKING OUT TAUGHT ME ABOUT WHAT IT TAKES TO WRITE.

 Exercise, it turns out, informs the lives of many writers.
 Unsurprisingly: writing, a rarely-comfortable calling, also requires motivation.

 Getting comfortable with being uncomfortable, enough to take action: that’s the price of success.
-In working out, writing, life.

-That Mode column never came to fruition.
+That Mode fitness column never came to fruition.
 But my words stuck with the editor.
 My front-of-the-book mini-bio in the issue with my article read, “Crescent Dragonwagon writes cookbooks, children’s books, and poetry.
 She works out ‘to expand the life, not shrink the body.'”